VxJasonxV/MusicBrainz-Track-Parsers/README.md

 Ex. `perl beatport.pl "http://www.beatport.com/release/different-morals/393408"`

-Remixer information is discarded, as it's not possible to do Adv.
-Relationships in the Add Release interface.
-They are not currently displayed in any meaningful manner, and it is up to you to do your due diligence and add their rels after the release is entered.
+## Caveats ##

+Artist information may be quite a bit wacky, mostly because Beatport's artist classification is insanity.
+Please take care to check that all artist credits are correct.
+If you know more than me about how Beatport represents their artists, [let me know!](https://github.com/VxJasonxV/MusicBrainz-Track-Parsers/issues)

 ## Roadmap / Wishlist ##

-Not being familiar enough with the Beatport catalog nor the API means... nothing really?
-General cleanup and some error handling maybe?
+* General cleanup and some error handling maybe?